How to buy a car online in 9 steps

 1. Set your budget

-Your first step should be determining how much you can afford to spend.
-This includes calculating regular and one-time costs.
-Fuel, car insurance and your down payment all contribute to the purchase price and ongoing monthly cost associated with owning a car.
+Your first step should be determining how much you can afford to spend, including fuel, car insurance and your down payment.
+These all contribute to the purchase price and ongoing monthly cost associated with owning a car.

 Your budget calculations should also take into account the interest you will pay since it is the biggest influence on your monthly payment and the overall cost.
 Buyers with higher credit scores will be offered more competitive interest rates than buyers with lower credit scores.